nafihshemeer/Business-Analytics-for-E-Commerce-in-Construction-Materials/Enquiry Analytics for FY23/README.md

 ## Business Observations and Inferences:
 From the report, the following observations can be made:
+1. Monthly Trends
    1. The business reflects a general rising trend, with dips seen in September-October and December.
    2. The September-October dip seems to be consistent with the number is April-June, and the high in August is the likely anomaly
    3. The December dip is explained by a multitude of external factors:
       * The cyclone Mandous which made landfall in the Bay of Bengal affected the construction industry during 10-12 December, 2022
       * According to local custom, new projects are not generally initiated in the Tamil month of Margazhi (December 16, 2022 to January 14, 2023).
 This led to reduced demand.
       * Other festivals like Christmas and New Year, and general monsoon conditions (Northeast Monsoon) affected demand in the construction sector during this period
-4. The dip in December continued until the festival of Pongal (January 14-16, 2023).
+   5. The dip in December continued until the festival of Pongal (January 14-16, 2023).
 However, the actual rise in demand was revealed in February.
-5. Post-Pongal, the business continued in its general rising trend
+   6. Post-Pongal, the business continued in its general rising trend
+2. Geographical Trends
-6. Geographically, the areas close to Tambaram have larger bubbles, thanks to a construction boom in the region.
+   1. The areas close to Tambaram have larger bubbles, thanks to a construction boom in the region.
-7. Larger bubbles are also seen in the East Coast Road (ECR) region, as well as
+   2. Larger bubbles are also seen in the East Coast Road (ECR) region (like Sholinganallur), as well as in areas of new Metro Rail constructions (like Valasaravakkam)
-8. .
-9.
+   3. The bubbles are smaller in interior Chennai city (like in Chepauk and Chintadripet), reflecting lower demand for construction projects
+   4. The areas to the northwest around Avadi and Villivakkam have virtually zero enquiries, which is also seen in the region between Tambaram and ECR
+3. Trend by Product Category
+   1. Cement is the dominant product, closely followed by AAC blocks
+   2. Steel and Concrete enquiries need more catching up
+4. Trend by Customer Type
+   1. There is a clear bias towards B2C transactions, as only 1/3rd of the enquiries come from firms (B2B)

+## Business Recommendation

 # Limitations